 Just as you want your children to have the best possible education to open doors and provide new opportunities; you should consider the opportunities available with the gift of a second passport.

-You may think that the nationality and passport your child holds today is respected and useful, but this may not be the case in the future.
+You may think that the nationality and passport your child holds today is respected and useful.
+This may not be the case in the future.
 Think about the implications that Brexit could have on UK passport holders.
 Political unrest, disagreements and uncertainty often bring changes to visa requirements and rulings.

 Immigration laws change, too.
 Even though you think your child is eligible for nationality in another country today, that may not be the case tomorrow.